light-and-ray/sd-webui-replacer/README.md

 ### Video inpainting

-You can use Replacer to inpaint video with regular stable diffusion inpaint method.
-It is very inconsistant, but in few cases it can produces good enought results
+You can use Replacer to inpaint video with a regular stable diffusion inpaint method.
+It is very inconsistent, but in a few cases it can produce good enough results

 Example:
 ```